Smooth generalized symmetries of quantum field theories: Examples from physics

 According to \cite{BEP15} such QFTs correspond to smooth complex vector bundles with connection.
 The explicit correspondence is as follows.
 The 0-dimensional manifold given by a point equipped with a smooth map to $\mathsf{M}$ defines a point $\mathsf{m} \in \mathsf{M}$; to this we associate the fibre of the vector bundle over $\mathsf{m}$.
 The 1-dimensional manifold with boundary given by an interval equipped with a smooth map to $\mathsf{M}$ defines a smooth path in $\mathsf{M}$; to this we associate the parallel transport of the connection.

 So what is the smooth space $X$ representing such QFTs?
+The results of \cite{BEP15} only give us a description of the underlying space, so there is a possible ambiguity.
+Let us describe two likely candidates.
 Instead of dealing with vector bundles with connection, we can consider (for each $n \geq 0$) the principal $\mathsf{GL}_n$-bundles with connection to which they are associated.
-These, as we have seen in \S \ref{sec:smoothspaces}, are classified by the smooth space $B_\nabla GL_n$.
-Putting everything together, we may take $X$ to be given by $\coprod_n (B_\nabla GL_n)^M$, where by $Z^Y$ we denote the smooth space ({\em i.e.} an object in ${\Sm}$) of morphisms from a smooth space $Y$ to a smooth space $Z$.
+These, as we have seen in \S \ref{sec:smoothspaces}, can be assembled either into the smooth space $(B_\nabla GL_n)^M$, where by $Z^Y$ we denote the smooth space ({\em i.e.} an object in ${\Sm}$) of morphisms from a smooth space $Y$ to a smooth space $Z$, or into the smooth space $GL_n\mathrm{Conn}(M)$.
+Both of these have the same underlying space, so are consistent with the results of \cite{BEP15}.
+But now consider a path in either smooth space, which ought to correspond physically to a smooth 1-parameter family of theories.
+A path in $(B_\nabla GL_n)^M$ is precisely a morphism $M \times [0,1] \to B_\nabla GL_n$, {\em i.e.} a $GL_n$-principal bundle on $M \times [0,1]$ with connection.
+But on physical grounds, what we want is a $GL_n$-principal bundle on $M \times [0,1]$ with a notion of connection that is fibrewise over $[0,1]$, in that it only allows parallel transport along vectors tangent to $M$.
+This corresponds to a path in $GL_n\mathrm{Conn}(M)$.

+As such, we shall proceed here with the assumption that $GL_n\mathrm{Conn}(M)$ is the correct smooth space.
+Putting everything together, we take $X$ to be given by $\coprod_n GL_n\mathrm{Conn}(M)$.
+In Appendix~\ref{sec:TFTs1dTake3} we discuss what would happen if we had taken $B_\nabla GL_n$, and show the presence of a smoothness anomaly in that case.